-The new maintenance facility, permitted and approved by the County, was constructed in 2019.
-The building architecture was designed and constructed to be a color consistent with the surrounding area, and therefore blends to the habitat around it.
+The new additional landfill gas flare No. 4, permitted and approved by the County, was constructed in 2021.
+The flare architecture was designed and constructed to be a color consistent with the surrounding area, and therefore blends to the habitat around it.
 The landfill owner/operator will continue to implement this measure for any and all future facilities, structures, and signage.

-A plan that assures the removal or approved use of landfill-associated facilities, structures, and signage shall be approved by the CALRECYCLE, as part of the Post-closure Plan.
+A plan that assures the removal or approved use of landfill-associated facilities, structures, and signage shall be approved by the CALRECYCLE, as part of the Postclosure Plan.
 (Responsible Agencies: LEA, CALRECYCLE)